 February 16, 2016

 Robert Culp makes a quality killer.
 He wears finely tailored clothing and and can convey a level of self-satisfaction that would make Narcissus blush.
 It is no surprise then, that he was the guest star/guest murderer on Columbo three times, including the episode under study today, Double Exposure (Season 3/Episode 4).
 Culp plays Dr. Bart Keppel, a marketing guru who peddles the value of subliminal messaging to companies.
 He calls himself a “motivation research specialist” who writes bestselling books with titles like, Advertising and the Motivated Sale, Motivation Research and its Value in Advertising, Human Values Vs Human Motives, and, my favorite, The Mind String: And How to Pull It.
 He is a master of manipulating people to part with their money, a corporate con man.
 He sets up the murder of his largest client (who is ready to fire him) through subliminal film editing.
 And Columbo finally catches him through subliminal editing of his own.
-This is a cat-and-mouse game where the chase happens on an on flatbed Steenbeck editing table.
+This is a cat-and-mouse game where the chase happens on a flatbed Steenbeck editing table.
 Directed with panache by old pro Richard Quine, this deviously complex Columbo was made in an era when celluloid was not yet dead — and it could kill.

 Double Exposure aired on NBC on December 16, 1973, and was written by Stephen J. Cannell (creator of The Rockford Files and The A Team).
 In the title screen above you see Dr. Keppel placing one of his guns back in its display case, right below a collection of antique blades.
 Nothing incriminating here, for sure.
 But what Keppel has in mind for his client Victor Norris (Robert Middleton) is no simple shooting, but an elaborate one involving caviar, a tape recorder, and the aforementioned subliminal editing.
 Norris is Keppel’s biggest client, and to lose him would be lose his business.
 Keppel had previously kept him on the hook through blackmail thanks to some compromising photographs.
 But now Victor is getting antsy, and his only solution is murder.
 The plan is (not so) simple.
 Victor and his team will be at Keppel’s studio to view a new cut of a promotional film.
 To establish an alibi, Keppel will act the voice-over in person, but let the tape recorder take over for him while he slips out for some killing.
 How does he get Victor out of the theater?
 Easy: by feeding him caviar beforehand, jacking up the thermostat, and then slipping in subliminal single frames of iced soda into the promo film, so the sweaty Victor will be consciously and unconsciously dying of thirst.
 The plan works of course, and Keppel has a complete alibi, as all the filmgoers will testify to his presence in the theater while the murder was taking place.